 DIY Install or Professional Installation

-There are some DIY systems that are self-monitored.
+Some DIY systems are self-monitored.
 This means that if an alarm is triggered, you will receive an alert and it is up to you to notify the police or fire department.
-However, more and more DIY secruity system manufacturers that are offering professional monitoring services with their systems.
+However, more and more DIY security system manufacturers that are offering professional monitoring services with their systems.
 Some have pay-as-you-go payment plans and others require that you sign a contract.
 The one you choose would depend on your specific security needs.

 If you go with professional monitoring and your smoke or intrusion alarm is triggered, the company will try to call you on a two-way control panel.
 If they cannot get you, they will try calling you on the phone.
 If they cannot reach you, they will call 911 to dispatch the necessary emergency responder to your home.
 The main benefit of a professionally installed system is that there is no work for you.
 A tech will come to your home, handle the installation, and then show you how to use it.